 Jeremy earned his master’s degree in civil engineering from Iowa State University and his bachelor’s degree in civil engineering from the Bandung Institute of Technology.
 Jeremy served as the Treasurer of the American Society of Civil Engineers’ Quad Cities Chapter in 2017 and as Secretary in 2016.

-Mark T. Celoni, PE, serves as Regional Vice President for our Greater Philadelphia region and Office Director in our Philadelphia, PA office.
+Mark T. Celoni, PE, serves as Regional Vice President for our Greater Philadelphia region.
 He joined Pennoni in 1988 and has managed some of the region’s largest multidisciplinary projects for the firm.
 His expertise is in feasibility studies, master planning, and expert testimony at zoning hearings.
 He has additional expertise in subdivision and land development, environmental permitting, demolition, storm water management, utility design, and technical reports and specifications.
-Mark is responsible for client services and business development efforts, as well as the management, growth, and success of the Philadelphia office.
 He earned his bachelor’s degree in commerce engineering sciences and his master’s degree in engineering management from Drexel University, and is a licensed professional engineer in Pennsylvania.

 Mark serves as a board member for the University City District and Central Philadelphia Development Corporation.
 He also serves on the Advisory Council for ACE Mentor Program, Eastern Pennsylvania and Charter High School for Architecture and Design.
 He is also a member and active in many technical and community organizations including UNICO, the Engineers’ Club of Philadelphia and the Urban Land Institute.